 Geraniums are one of my favourite garden plants but I’m only just getting to grips with the wide range of wild ones.
 Only in the last year have I discovered very pale forms of Geranium molle and robertianum.
 And only this spring did I discover Geranium dissectum and pyrenaicum even more recently.
 Newest on the list – added in 2021 is Long-stalked Cranesbill Geranium columbinum.

 Herb Robert – Geranium robertianum

 This small species loves dry places such as walls and often has a purple tinge to the leaves and stems.
 It’s hairy with small pink flowers, sometimes very pale.
-The pale form shown below was a gift from Mercy Morris’ garden, where it had self-seeded, to mine – (a talented gardener and houseplant enthusiast, she is particularly knowledgeable on geraniums, scented leaf pelargoniums and erodiums).
+The pale form shown below was a gift from Mercy Morris’ garden, where it had self-seeded, to mine – (a talented horticulturalist and houseplant expert, she is very knowledgeable on geraniums, scented leaf pelargoniums and erodiums).

 Dove’s foot cranesbill – Geranium molle

 I find this next small species mostly in grass.
 It has less divided leaves than herb robert, and less purple in the foliage.
 The pale form of this was pointed out to me on a Wildflower Society walk in Eastbourne.

 Hedgerow cranesbill – Geranium pyrenaicum